 Chamomile (Matricaria recutita)

-Chamomile (Matricaria recutita) is a gentle herb known throughout most of the world which has been used continually for many centuries.
+OVERVIEW: Chamomile is a gentle herb known throughout most of the world, which has been used continually for many centuries.
 It is often ingested as a tea for calming purposes and to soothe the digestive tract and is mild enough to be administered to babies.
 Chamomile is soothing to the skin and is often found in lotions and hair products.
-It is known in commerce as Matricaria recutita and by its synonym Matricaria chamomilla.
+It is also known as Matricaria recutita and by its synonym Matricaria chamomilla.
 A member of the Asteraceae family, these aromatic herbaceous plants have white daisy like flowers and scent reminiscent of apples or pineapple.